exolottl/mildlycoder/README.md

 ### Hi there 👋, my name is Pranav
 #### Exploring Tech

-I am a Linux nerd, I love neovim, terminal multiplexers, window managers etc.
+I am a Linux nerd, I love ricing my system to death.

-Someday I might say "I use arch, btw" but till then I am a debian user.
+Someday I might say "I use arch, btw".

 I build stuff for web and blockchain, trying to learn cloud and MLops (seems fun)